 Placed in service date test.
-The property must be placed in service for use in your trade or business or for the production of income before January 1, 2009 (January 1, 2010, in the case of qualifying nonresidential real property and residential rental property).
+The property must be placed in service for use in your trade or business before January 1, 2010.

 Sale-leaseback.
 If you sold qualified Recovery Assistance property you placed in service after May 4, 2007, and leased it back within 3 months after you originally placed it in service, the property is treated as originally placed in service no earlier than the date it is used by you under the leaseback.